 There are many angles from which one might view the concept of contract management.
-For example, contract management can help increase revenue, control spending, promote regulatory compliance, and reduce costs.
+For example, contract management software can help increase revenue, control spending, promote regulatory compliance, and reduce costs.
 Common sense tells us that improving the effectiveness of any process, when done in a financially responsible way, is a worthwhile business endeavor.

 In the world of contract management, research validates the benefits of a comprehensive cloud-based contract management system.
 Nevertheless, no matter how honestly a company professes that it seeks innovative, technological solutions, there is almost always a counter-force emanating from those who have a fear of change, often based upon either a misunderstanding of technology or unfounded myths.
 In this article, we will attempt to debunk a few of those myths.

 Myth #1 – Cloud Technology Is Too New.

 The term “cloud computing” may be relatively new, but the concept really isn’t.
 According to MIT Technology Review, the term was first used by Compaq Computer employees in 1996.
 But the idea of networked computing goes all the way back to the early 1960s.
 Then, as bandwidth increased, the concept took off in the 1990s and into the 2000s.
 The use of cloud technology by both small and large businesses is now massive and will only continue to grow, making cloud contract management the norm.